These are in no particular order.

 --Richard Bach

-and social ties; no religious basis is necessary.
-Man
+sympathy, education, and social ties; no religious basis is

 --Albert Einstein

-everyone.
+for everyone.
 It requires no force or effort or sacrifice.
-It involves
+It

 --Deepak Chopra